 I have a million cupcake recipes, but when I need cupcakes for an event, I still find myself scrambling for the perfect recipe to fit the occasion.
 Luckily, that wasn’t the situation this week.
 In fact, it was in reverse.
 I found this easy and good looking cupcake recipe, then got an email reminding me the Girl Scouts were meeting here.
 Perfect.
 In a matter of minutes, these were whipped up and in and out of the oven.

-As for the icing, I was completely out of powdered sugar and decided to try a recipe made without it.
+As for the icing, I was completely out of powdered sugar and decided to try no-powdered sugar vanilla icing.
 The icing isn’t exactly quick, but it is easy if you have a stand mixer with a whip attachment.
 It takes a lot of whipping to get the sugar to dissolve, but with the stand mixer you can just leave it while you do other things.

 The cupcakes were really good.
 You can’t taste the lemon from the lemon juice (which is there to add acid) and they’re definitely moist and light.
 The icing was interesting.
 It reminded me of a slick buttercream and had a very clean flavor, but it wasn’t as good as true buttercream — something I need to practice making (the kind with egg yolks — not the recipe on the back of the sugar box).